wadud-abbasi/wadud-abbasi/README.md

 # Abdul Wadud Abbasi
-I have a huge bird barn at home and I love raising them a lot, but they make a huge mess when I give them a duck and bird bath.
+I have a huge bird barn at home and I love raising my animal friends, but they make a huge mess when I give them a duck and bird bath.
 Quack!
 I specialize in intelligent software development, medical care equipment, and practical solutions to having fun with your animals.

 ## Machine Learning Engineer